w3f/Grants-Program/lunie.md

 * **Code Repos:** https://github.com/luniehq
 * **Website:**	https://lunie.io
 * **Legal Structure:** Lunie International Software Systems Inc., 60 Atlantic Avenue, Suite 200, Toronto, Ontario, Canada M6K 1X9
 * **Team's Experience:** Jordan and Fabian helped launch the Cosmos Network as employees of Tendermint Inc. They have spent the last two and a half years building, researching, and designing proof of stake experiences together.
+The Lunie team has also recently completed staking integrations for Kusama.

 ## Development Roadmap :nut_and_bolt: